 - 1) All teachers will receive an annual evaluation using both Professional Practice and Student Growth Measures. - 2) Non-tenured teachers will be observed annually for Professional Practice until tenure is attained. - 3) Tenured teachers will be observed for Professional Practice once every three years. - a.
-Teachers who will be observed for Professional Practice during the current school year shall be notified in writing by their direct supervisor by September 15. - b.
+Teachers who will be observed for Professional Practice during the current school year shall be notified in writing by their direct supervisor by mid-September on the date established in the Evaluation Dates document that is jointly agreed upon. - b.
 Teachers in the second and third year of the evaluation cycle will be evaluated using the Student Growth Measures coupled with a carryover of their Professional Practice rating from year one of the cycle. - c.
 Any teacher who has been rated ineffective or developing during the previous year's evaluation cycle will receive an evaluation using both professional practice and student growth until such time an effective rating has been achieved. - d.
 The principal has the right to place teachers in the current cohort being observed prior to September 15, provided a Plan for Professional Growth was in place the prior school year.